 - support for Secure Shell.

 - configuring your device as a Secure Shell server and client.

 - using Secure Shell to manage your device.

-- a SSH server configuration example.

-AlliedWare Plus supports SSH version 2 and is backwards compatible with SSH version 1.
+The AlliedWare Plus OS supports SSH version 2 and SSH version 1.5, making it backwards compatible with SSH version 1.

-Secure management is important in modern networks, as the ability to easily and effectively manage switches and routers, and the necessity for security, are two almost universal requirements.

-Protocols such as Telnet and commands like UNIX's rlogin allow you to manage devices remotely, but can have serious security problems, such as relying on reusable clear text passwords that are vulnerable to wiretapping or password guessing.
-The Secure Shell protocol is superior to these access methods by providing encrypted and strongly authenticated remote login sessions.
+Secure management is important in modern networks, as the ability to easily and effectively manage switches and routers, and the requirement for security, are two almost universal requirements.
+Protocols such as Telnet and rlogin allow you to manage devices remotely, but can have serious security problems, such as relying on reusable plain text passwords that are vulnerable to wiretapping or password guessing.
+The Secure Shell protocol is superior to these protocols by providing encrypted and strongly authenticated remote login sessions.

 SSH provides sessions between a host running a SSH server and a machine with a SSH client.
-AlliedWare Plus includes both a SSH server and a SSH client to enable you to securely-with the benefit of cryptographic authentication and encryption-manage your devices over an insecure network.
+The AlliedWare Plus OS includes both a SSH server and a SSH client to enable you to securely-with the benefit of cryptographic authentication and encryption-manage your devices over an insecure network: